Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-This giant raspberry-flavored chocolate truffle, set in a biscotti crust, is pure indulgence.
-The raspberry flavor comes from adding raspberry sauce to the creamy smooth mixture of chocolate and cream (a Ganache).
-Serve in small slices as it is quite rich.
-Perfect with fresh berries, raspberry sauce, softly whipped cream, or even creme fraiche.
+This Raspberry Truffle Tart is a delicious combination of a Graham Cracker Crust with a raspberry flavored chocolate truffle filling.
+The raspberry flavor comes from adding raspberry sauce to a creamy smooth mixture of chocolate and heavy cream (a Ganache).
+Perfect with fresh berries, a raspberry sauce, and/or softly whipped cream.

-A Raspberry Truffle Tart begins with a biscotti crust.
-Although you could use homemade biscotti, for convenience sake, store bought biscotti will do just fine.
-This is a simple crust to make, just process the biscotti in a food processor until finely ground and then stir in the melted butter.
-The crust is baked in a moderate oven until golden brown.
-As the crust cools, make the truffle filling.
-The chocolate truffle filling takes hot cream and pours it over chopped semi sweet or bittersweet chocolate.
-Cream is the fat that rises to the top of whole milk.
-It has a smooth, satiny texture and is labeled according to its butterfat content (heavy to light).
-When making this filling, use 'Heavy' Cream or Heavy 'Whipping' Cream which means it has a 36 - 40% butterfat.
-Because of its superior flavor, I recommend using an organic brand of heavy whipping cream.
-The taste and quality of any chocolate dessert is also dependent on the type of chocolate.
-Since there are so few ingredients in this Raspberry Truffle Tart, the chocolate you pick is very important.
+A Raspberry Truffle Tart begins with a Graham Cracker Crust.
+This is a simple crust to make, just mix Graham Cracker Crumbs (can also use crushed Digestive Biscuits) with melted butter.
+The crust is baked in a moderate oven until set.
+As the crust cools, make the filling.
+The chocolate truffle filling is essentially a chocolate Ganache, which combines heavy whipping cream with semi sweet or bittersweet chocolate.
+The taste and quality of any chocolate dessert is dependent on the type and quality of the chocolate you use.
+Since there are so few ingredients in this Raspberry Truffle Tart, the chocolate you pick is important.
 Use a good quality semi sweet or bittersweet chocolate that you enjoy eating out of hand.
-When choosing a chocolate, always look for one that has a lovely shiny finish (a sign that the chocolate was cooked at the right temperature for the right amount of time) and one that has that wonderful 'snap' when you break it into pieces.
-My personal preference is a chocolate containing at least 58% cacao, as this will produce a filling that is firmer than one made with a chocolate that has a low cocoa butter content.
+My personal preference is a chocolate containing at least 58% to 70% cacao, as this will produce a filling that is firmer than one made with a chocolate that has a lower cocoa butter content.
 There are many excellent brands on the market.
-Guittard, Valrhona, Scharffen Berger, Green & Black's Organic, Dagoba and Theo are some of my favorites.
+Guittard, Valrhona, Scharffen Berger, Green & Black's Organic, Lindt, Dagoba, and Theo are some of my favorites.

 Once the cream and chocolate are stirred together, the raspberry sauce is then added.
-Raspberry sauce is made from crushed raspberries (can use either fresh or frozen raspberries) that have their seeds removed, sweetened with a little sugar.
-This sauce is stirred into the melted chocolate and cream and imparts a wonderful tangy raspberry flavor to this delicious tart.
-I like to refrigerate the tart overnight so the flavors have time to soften and mingle.
+Raspberry sauce is made from crushed raspberries (can use either fresh or frozen raspberries) that have their seeds removed, and then sweetened with a little sugar.

 Related Recipes You May Like